natenka/pyneng-book-en/docs/source/book/14_regex/2b_spec_sym_repetition.rst

     In [6]: re.search('\d+\.\d+\.\d+\.\d+', sh_ip_int_br).group()
     Out[6]: '192.168.200.1'

-Another example of an expression: ``\d+\s+\S+`` - describes the string which has digits first, then whitespace characters, and then the not whitespace characters (all except the space, tab, and other similar characters).
+Another example of an expression: ``\d+\s+\S+`` - describes a string which has digits first, then whitespace characters, and then non-whitespace characters (all except space, tab, and other similar characters).
 Using it you can get VLAN and MAC address from string:

 .. code:: py